mapping-elections/site/_maps/meae.congressional.congress10.vt.county.md

 Vermont elected two Federalists and two Democratic-Republicans to the Tenth Congress.

-Mapping this election is incomplete because of the lack of county-level returns in many areas.
+The map for this election is incomplete due to the lack of returns at the town or county level.

 Vermont used the district system for electing members to Congress.